-All IGEM’s assurance activities are guided by the Assurance Framework for Emergency Management which provides the foundation for a coordinated and collaborative approach to sector-wide assurance.
+All our assurance activities are guided by the Assurance Framework for Emergency Management which provides the foundation for a coordinated and collaborative approach to sector-wide assurance.

 IGEM takes a collaborative, evidence-based and community-focused approach to its work.

-Through engaging regularly with its emergency management partners and the community, IGEM:
+Through engaging regularly with its emergency management partners and the community, we:

 - objectively assesses and monitors the capacity, capability and performance of the emergency management sector